tnk4on/sno-on-arm-mac/README.md

 ```
             next-hop-interface: enp0s1
 ```
-- DNS Server: To use the DNS server that was run in a container, set the IP address of the ARM Mac host."
+- DNS Server: To use the DNS server that was run in a container, set the IP address of the ARM Mac host.

 ```
       dns-resolver: